Colegio Israelita de México ORT (CIM-ORT)

 Idea Lab is a 21st Century educational space innovating the concept of Learning by Doing.
 Students have the opportunity to work with tools for digital manufacturing, electronics, wood and metal manufacturing, robotics and 3D printing among others.
 The lab is used every day by students of all ages and has been instrumental in developing projects in the local community.

 The value of Tikun Olam has permeated all levels of education at our school.
 While the concept is integrated in the school values, plans and programs, it is also a real life experience for students that engage in social services and live first hand experiences helping and compromising with their community.
 This program fosters social empathy towards the family, school, community and country, while developing attitudes, values and organizational methods capable of promoting positive social change.

 The Bullying Prevention Program works throughout the school to foster an environment of tolerance, mutual respect and collaborative work.
-It trains students to recognize and deal with specific bullying situations.
+It trains students to recognise and deal with specific bullying situations.
 In addition, the program provides support to all students in order to help them develop responsible social attitudes to each other.